kaiorosa1/100-days-of-code/r1-log.md

 I have solved one more challenge on FCC.
 The Intermediate Algorithm Scripting is a very hard section.
 I didn't expect to be this hard.
 Most of the section I've completed in about two hours but this one is taking me so long.

+### R1D54

+I've solved one more challenge.
+This last challenge I solved was about summing all prime numbers up to a given number and I could've solved this way from the beginning but I wanted to find another easier way.
+Turned out that was the easy way to solve it.